gsoc-cn/gsoc-cn/README.md

 # gsoc-cn
-Main repo for gsoc-cn which about how we maintain this organization
+Main repo for gsoc-cn about how the organization is maintained